cguttweb/nuxt-portfolio-blog/content/posts/javascript-promises.md

 There is an additional method that can be used with Promises called `finally` which is useful for doing some cleaning up once the Promise is finished regardless of whether it was resolved or rejected.

-This is an example using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) which uses Promises under the hood and the free open source [Random User API](https://randomuser.me/) from a tutorial I found which helped me understand the Fetch API  better.
+This is an example using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) which uses Promises under the hood and the free open-source [Random User API](https://randomuser.me/) from this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-the-javascript-fetch-api-to-get-data#how-do-we-use-the-fetch-api) I found which helped me understand the Fetch API better.

 ```javascript